Kitura/kitura.dev/README.md

 This is the GitHub repository for [http://www.kitura.io](http://www.kitura.io), which is hosted as a GitHub pages website

 ## Contributing
 We welcome all improvements to this website.
-Please open Issues or Pull Requests.
+Please see our [Contributing guidelines](CONTRIBUTING.md).

 ## Local setup